FSBI Medals

 Beverton Medal

-Prof Colin Adams
+Prof. Colin Adams

 Colin Adams holds the chair in Freshwater Ecology at the University of Glasgow.
 His research interests include the early evolutionary processes leading to the emergence of new diversity in fish, the processes in migration and rare freshwater fishes.
-He is particularly interested in the interface between fundamental research and practical applications.
-Until recently he was the Director of the Scottish Centre for Ecology and the Natural Environment, a field station on Loch Lomondside and he previously held a chair in freshwater ecology at the University of Tromsø.
-He has two daughters and (at the time of writing) one wonderful grandson.

 Le CREN MEDAL

-Oliver Crimmen
+Mr Oliver Crimmen

 HUNTINGford MEDAL